April 16, 2020

 In short, healthcare professionals may still be exposed to potential disciplinary action for certain conduct in connection with medical services provided in support of the State’s effort to combat COVID-19, even if such conduct would be covered by the immunity provided under this new.

 Given the high stakes, any questions that you have regarding the scope and applicability of these new grants of immunity should be directed to legal counsel.
-The seasoned attorneys of Mandelbaum Barrett’s healthcare department stand ready to assist you.
+The seasoned attorneys of Mandelbaum Barrett PC’s healthcare department stand ready to assist you.
 We are only a phone call or email away.